ironhack-labs/lab-mongoose-movies/README.md

 Go back and review what you did for the `Celebrity` model.
 You'll need to:

-- Create a route
+- Create a route.
 - Use a database query to retrieve the specific movie that was clicked by the user.
-- Pass that movie into the view as a variable
+- Pass that movie into the view as a variable.
-- Create the view file
+- Create the view file.
 - In the view, display all the details of the movie.
 - On the Movies index page, make each movie a link to its own details page.

 ## Iteration #10: Adding New Movies

-Okay, the next step is to make it so the user can **add new movies to the database**
+Okay, the next step is to make it so the user can **add new movies to the database**.

 ### Steps we will follow in this iteration: